hageyahhoo/Agile2020/Agile2020.md

 I didn't think that I can build the perfect solutions and agree on them with decision makers at once.
 I supposed that it would be preferable not only me but decision makers to continue proposing ideas, getting feedbacks, and improving proposal.
 Additionally, there were few persons who could lead `strategy formulation` in LINE Corporation at that time.
 Leading decision making gave impacts to decision makers and it was good for attracting their interests in SET.
 Therefore, I chose to iterate build-propose-learn cycle weekly as `Iterative and Incremental Consensus` approach.

 ⭐️TODO
 I could improved my proposal through this approach step by step.
-My first proposal was focusing on improving `Sticker Shop` due to frequency of outages, however I didn't decide milestones.
+My first proposal was focusing on improving `Sticker Shop` due to frequency of outages, however I didn't define milestones.
+Through discussions with decision makers, rough milestones were useful for them to understand tasks, plan, and due date easily and quickly.
+They also said that it is impossible to define the perfect schedule at first and we should adopt to the real step by step.
+Luckily, all decision makers had agile mindsets.

-⭐️具体的なフィードバック
-Through discussions with decision makers, I defined rough milestones and Didn't require fixed schedules.
-All decision makers have agile mindsets.
 Additionally, public APIs were the most dangerous product and this was the top priority.

-On the other hand, it worked
-- Target products should be selected based on frequency of outages and impact on users, sales and profit.
-- SET's mission is to make failure detection faster and reduce MTTR by utilizing Test Automation
+Moreover, making failure detection faster and reduce MTTR by utilizing Test Automation is good as the first step of SET.

-⭐️合意案
-Final proposal was to improve public APIs at first (within 3 months).

 Finally, we agreed on the first solution and milestone within 45 days I joined LINE Corporation.
 <br />